puppetlabs/puppet-vro-starter_content/README.md

 sudo bash scripts/vra_nc_setup.sh
 ```

-Special thanks to Abir Majumdar, and the Puppet TSE team for inspiration and bulk of contributions.
+Special thanks to Abir Majumdar, Tommy Speigner, Jeremy Adams and the whole Puppet TSE team for inspiration and bulk of contributions.
-Jeremy Adams was a more minor contributor but a major commit squasher.